keithalewis/math/simple.md

  mathematically model partial information.

- It is time to banish the mathematical fiction of continuous time trading. should they get out of a position focus on problems practitioners find useful: when to re-hedge and what are the risk trade-offs.
-The Unified Model does not have any knobs for what even junior traders know: real-world probability matters.
+ It is time to banish the mathematical fiction of continuous time trading and focus on problems practitioners find useful: when to re-hedge and how well the hedge performs.

 ...